mtford90/siesta/docs/docs.md

 ## {{page.title}}

-This guide will get you up and running quickly with minimal effort.
+This guide will get you up and running with Siesta with minimal effort.

 ### Step 1: Installation